Khibiny Mountains: Geography

 The Khibiny Massif are the highest mountains of the Kola Peninsula, a large peninsula extending from northern Russia into the Barents and White seas.
 The total land area of the peninsula is approximately 100000 km2.
 It is rich in minerals due to the removal of a layer of soil during the last ice age.

 The Khibiny Massif is of oval shape of about 1,300 km^{2}. and occupies the central part of the peninsula at a relative elevation of 900–1000 m above the surrounding plain.
 The mountains are not particularly high; the two highest peaks are the Yudychvumchorr, which stands 1201 m, and the Chasnachorr, which stands 1191 m.
 The average elevation is 1116 m.
 The mountains form the shape of a horseshoe topped by a high plateau, drained by a series of deep canyons.
 The peaks are of plateau type, with steep slopes, with glaciers, icefields and snowfields in some places.
 The overall terrain is alpine tundra.

-The second, and similar mountain range of the Kola Peninsula, the Lovozero Tundras, is located about 5 km east from the easternmost point of Khibiny, separated from it by Lake Umbozero.
+The second, and similar mountain range of the Kola Peninsula, the Lovozero Massif, is located about 5 km east from the easternmost point of Khibiny, separated from it by Lake Umbozero.

 The Khibiny range is extremely rich in minerals, mainly apatite and nepheline ores.
 477 valid minerals have been reported and 108 of those are type localities or minerals first described in the Khibiny.
 The range is also seismically active.

 The Khibiny Mountains are mostly uninhabited, except for one of the world's richest mineral quarries.
 One of the minerals discovered there is reported to have a potential as a nuclear waste radioactivity absorbent.
 By the foot of the massif the cities of Apatity and Kirovsk are situated.